Disaster Recovery for Remote Workforces

 Cybersecurity Vulnerabilities

-With multiple devices connected to a central online office in many ways, the risks of cybersecurity threats are inherently higher across the board in a remote work environment.
+With multiple devices connected to a central online office in many ways, the risks of cybersecurity threats are inherently higher across the board in a remote work environment, especially when it comes to securing networks.
 A cyberattack that takes place on one remote employee’s workstation can filter through the company.
 Furthermore, checking every employee’s suite of devices can be impossible when the workforce is scattered around the country or the world.

 Data Accessibility and Integrity

-Whether one employee or an entire team is affected by a disaster – like a power outage or weather event – their ability to access data and do their jobs may be impacted.
+Whether one employee, a group, or remote workers are affected by a disaster – like a power outage or weather event – their ability to access data and do their jobs may be impacted.
 In addition, due to the heightened cybersecurity risks, there is inherently a heightened threat to data integrity, as a data breach can easily spiderweb through an organization’s connected channels.

 Communication Barriers During Emergencies